hkandjimi/hkandjimi.github.io/_projects/1_project.md

   "04": {url: golf6roof.png, desc: "6R with roof top"}
 ---

-I would like to transform my MK6 TSI into a Golf 6R fused with a 7.5R look, by putting on 6R bodykit and installing 7.5R lights plus enterior.
+I would like to transform my MK6 TSI into a Golf 6R fused with a 7.5R look, by putting on a 6R body kit and installing 7.5R lights plus interior.
 I recently got the vehicle, so will be crossing off mechanical issues before I do the actual cosmetics mods.
 Below are some of the ideas I have in mind.

 <div class="row">